WellyG00/active-directory-homelab/README.md

 ## Step 1: Virtual Machine Setup

-I created two virtual machines in VMware to simulate a small business environment.
-DC01 acts as the domain controller and CLIENT01 acts as a user workstation.
+I created two virtual machines in VMware to simulate a small business IT environment.
+The first VM, DC01, runs Windows Server 2022 and acts as the domain controller.
+The second VM, CLIENT01, runs Windows 10/11 and acts as an end-user workstation that will join the domain.

 ![VM Setup](screenshots/01-vm-setup.png)